iuliaferoli/huggingface_elasticsearch/README.md

 One of the benefits of new social media platforms focusing on principles like opensource and decentralization is that we're also getting more easily accessible data to play with.

 This project will explore one of [the newest Hugging Face datasets](https://huggingface.co/datasets/alpindale/two-million-bluesky-posts) of 2 million bluesky posts.
-With the use of elasticsearch and models from the HF hub we can build some interesting queries to take the pulse of the internet.
+Bring in elasticsearch and some LLM models and we can build some interesting queries to take the pulse of the internet.

 Using [a sentiment analysis model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) we can classify posts into `negative`, `positive`, or `neutral`.
-Adding that to the rest of the classic search features like `filtering`, `scoring`, or `matching` lets us explore social activity in a comprehensice (and fun!) way.
+Adding that to the rest of the classic search features like `filtering`, `scoring`, or `matching` lets us explore social activity in a comprehensive (and fun!) way.

 Questions to look at:
 * What are trends regarding sentiment & posts?
 Do we get more negative or positive posts?